 Unfortunately, stainless steel bottles are more expensive and harder to find, at least right now.
 Besides, you cannot see into them, so you don’t know how much your baby has had.

-Stainless steel can hold heat, therefore make sure the bottle you’re choosing has a silicone sleeve for baby’s and your safety.
+Stainless steel can hold heat, therefore make sure to choose a silicone sleeve for the bottle for baby’s and your safety.

 LittleBabyGear Choice: The best stainless steel baby bottle is Pura Kiki Infant Bottle